AlexSzkDev/Code-Institute-Milestone-1/README.md

 ### Strategy

-The focus and goal for this website design is to showcase my recent work in a way that is easy to understand - including what I offer and and what they can expect from my work.
-I have created the landing page with particles.js to make make the design more interesting and engaging for users.
+The focus and goal for this website design is to showcase my recent work in a way that is easy to understand - including what I offer and what they can expect from my work.
+I have created the landing page with particles.js to make the design more interesting and engaging for users.

 ### Scope